openresty/lua-nginx-module/README.markdown

     }

-Your `mydata` module in this example will only be loaded and run on the first request to the location `/lua`, and all those subsequent requests to the same nginx worker process will use the reloaded instance of the module as well as the same copy of the data in it, until you send a `HUP` signal to the nginx master process to enforce a reload.
+The `mydata` module in this example will only be loaded and run on the first request to the location `/lua`, and all subsequent requests to the same nginx worker process will use the reloaded instance of the module as well as the same copy of the data in it, until a `HUP` signal is sent to the Nginx master process to force a reload.

-This data sharing technique is essential for high-performance Lua apps built atop this module.
-It is common to cache reusable data globally.
+This data sharing technique is essential for high performance Lua applications based on this module.

-It is worth noting that this is *per-worker* sharing, not *per-server* sharing.
-That is, when you have multiple nginx worker processes under an nginx master, this data sharing cannot pass process boundary.
-If you indeed need server-wide data sharing, you can
+Note that this data sharing is on a *per-worker* basis and not on a ''per-server' basis'.
+That is, when there are multiple nginx worker processes under an Nginx master, data sharing cannot cross the process boundary between these workers.

+If server wide data sharing is required:
+1. Use the [ngx.shared.DICT](http://wiki.nginx.org/HttpLuaModule#ngx.shared.DICT) API provied by this module.
 1. Use only a single nginx worker and a single server.
-This is not recommended when you have a multi-core CPU or multiple CPUs in a single machine.
+This is however not recommended when there is a multi core CPU or multiple CPUs in a single machine.
-1. Use some true backend storage like `memcached`, `redis`, or an RDBMS like `mysql`.
+1. Use data storage mechanisms such as `memcached`, `redis`, `MySQL` or `PostgreSQL`.
+[The ngx_openresty bundle](http://openresty.org) associated with this module comes with a set of companion Nginx modules that provide interfaces with these data storage mechanisms.
+See the [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule), [HttpRedis2Module](http://wiki.nginx.org/HttpRedis2Module), [HttpDrizzleModule](http://wiki.nginx.org/HttpDrizzleModule) and [HttpPostgresModule](http://github.com/FRiCKLE/ngx_postgres/) modules for details

 Known Issues
 ============